Binding energy of the $T_{bb}$ tetraquark from lattice QCD with relativistic and nonrelativistic heavy-quark actions: Acknowledgements

 \section{Acknowledgements}

 We thank the RBC and UKQCD Collaborations for providing the lattice gauge configurations.
-We thank Luka Leskovec, Martin Pflaumer, and Marc Wagner for collaboration on Ref.~\cite{Leskovec:2019ioa}, whose data we re-analyzed here.
+We thank Luka Leskovec, Martin Pflaumer, and Marc Wagner for collaboration on Ref.~\cite{Leskovec:2019ioa}, whose data we re-analyzed here, and Will Detmold for sharing $\eta_b$ and $\Upsilon$ correlators computed with the RHQ action on two of the ensembles.
 We thank the developers of the Grid \cite{Boyle:2015tjk} and Grid Python Toolkit \cite{GPT} libraries, which we used to perform the new computations in this work.
 J.H. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 ``Strong-interaction matter under extreme conditions'' -- project number 315477589-TRR 211.
 S.M.~is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Award Number DE-SC0009913.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility using NERSC award HEP-ERCAP 31326.